Harding Street raid: Background

-Tuttle (March 26, 1959 – January 28, 2019) was raised in the Denver Harbor neighborhood of Houston and had once served in the U.S. Navy.
+Dennis Wayne Tuttle (March 26, 1959 – January 28, 2019) was raised in the Denver Harbor neighborhood of Houston and had once served in the U.S. Navy.
 Tuttle's brother Cliff stated that Tuttle liked the water and chose the Navy for that reason.
-He sustained injuries from an accident during his service and these injuries caused him to develop seizures, for which he was honorably discharged.
+However, he sustained injuries from an accident during his service which caused him to develop seizures, and he was honorably discharged as a result.
 He fathered two children with his wife, and suffered from a car crash and additional accidents.
 He was not working at the time of his death due to his health issues.
 Tuttle's sister, Elizabeth, stated that the man "had debilitating injuries for many years and it's a sad situation."
 He married Nicholas circa 1999, after having a ceremony at a courthouse.
 The two had ended their previous relationships prior to becoming romantically involved.
 Tuttle owned the house on Harding Street.

-Nicholas (March 1, 1960 – January 28, 2019) was born in Ackerman, Mississippi to a dentist and a housewife.
+Rhogena Ann Nicholas (March 1, 1960 – January 28, 2019) was born in Ackerman, Mississippi to a dentist and a housewife.
 She was of partial Lebanese descent through her father.
 From approximately 1962 onward, she grew up in Macon, Mississippi, attending Central Academy in Macon and Bauder College in Atlanta, before moving to her parents' new residence in Florida.
 She moved to Houston in the 1980s with her then-boyfriend.
 At the time of her death, she was taking care of Tuttle and also made some income helping care for her ex-partner who lived nearby.
 At the time, some members of her family also lived in the Houston area.

 Gerald Goines, the officer responsible for writing the search warrant, began working for HPD circa 1985.
 He had worked in narcotics for many years and had been shot twice before.
-The first incident, in 1992, occurred after a controlled drug buy.
+The first incident occurred in 1992 after a controlled drug buy.
 The second occurred on a freeway where Goines and another motorist allegedly were competing for space.
-The other driver reportedly drew a gun and shot Goines in the arm but was killed by Goines' return fire.
+The other driver reportedly drew a gun and shot Goines in the arm but was killed when Goines returned fire.